-- The goal of Grand-Aides USA ® is to improve population health and provide appropriate access to care while reducing unnecessary emergency, clinic and hospital visits in adults and children, thus reducing costs: one person at a time.
+- The goals Grand-Aides USA ® are to improve population health and provide appropriate access to care while reducing unnecessary emergency, clinic and hospital visits in adults and children, thus reducing costs: one person at a time.
 Grand-Aides USA provides an innovative health care delivery program with caring, experienced nurse extenders making home visits to develop a trusting relationship, connecting the patient and care team quickly and cost-effectively.
-Please see the most recent article in American Journal of Cardiology.
-Please see short video on Grand-Aides.

 - Length of stay decreased from 9.0 to 6.2 days (p<0.0001)